jannis-baum/bachelor-thesis/chapters/4-discussion.md

 time they have to spend on research is reduced, making the overall process more efficient.

-The modularity of \glspl{annotation} introduced by limiting them to be combinations of \glspl{brick} brings multiple advantages.
+The modularity of \glspl{annotation} introduced, by limiting them to be combinations of \glspl{brick}, brings multiple advantages.

 Having a finite number of options in creating \gls{annotation} texts ensures consistency between \glspl{annotation} without needing to copy and paste text or risking human errors such as misspelling.
 This is particularly relevant when there is more than one person curating \glspl{annotation}.
 The limited options also make the curation process more straightforward once the initial
-\glspl{brick} have been defined, which has further reduces time requirements.
+\glspl{brick} have been defined, which further reduces time requirements.

 All \gls{annotation} texts being made up of a finite number of \glspl{brick}
 also simplifies future support for multiple languages.
 A language expert can be consulted once to translate all \glsa{brick}s into the respective language.
 With
-\glsa{brick}s defined in this language, all \glspl{annotation} are subsequently also translated and the curating party can create and update \glspl{annotation}
+\glsa{brick}s defined in this language, all \glspl{annotation} are subsequently also translated, and the curating party can create and update \glspl{annotation}
 for this language without having to know it themselves; simply by creating them in their own language.